shaunbevan/thelastdistrict.com/src/content/patch-notes/index.md

 - Fixed a bug where charging a Rotter Feral action at max charge still consumed SP.
 - Fixed an issue where using an item from the Search screen did not return an error if the player lacked stamina.
 - The Rotter mutation Shriek will no longer summon Rotter infestation.
+- Fixed an issue where you were not able to enter in 3-character text when voting for location expansion.

 ## Beta Update 9
 *February 24, 2025*